JackieC2027/GoJimWebsite/README.md

 ## Dependencies and Integrations
 1. Dependencies

-This software has the following dependencies:
+This website has the following dependencies:

 - Firebase JavaScript SDK
 - three.js